verysaddrug/AIR-QUALITY-DATA-PARSER/README.md

-# Air Quality Data Scraper
+# Air Quality Data Parser

 This project scrapes air quality data from `earth.nullschool.net` and stores it in a PostgreSQL database.
 It uses `chromedp` to fetch data from the website and a Docker setup to run the application and database in containers.